Just the Way You Are (Bruno Mars song): Live performances

 Bruno Mars performed the song at the Bowery Ballroom in New York City on August 25, 2010, with him and his four-piece band dressed in blue tuxedos and black skinny ties.
 John Macdonald for Spin said "Despite a couple pitch problems here and there, Mars proved to be nearly as good a performer as he is a songwriter".
 Mars performed the song on Saturday Night Live on October 9, 2010.
 The song was performed at The Ellen DeGeneres Show, on October 14, 2010.
 A soulful arrangement of the song was sung for a Billboard Tastemakers video session, on October 22, 2010.
 An acoustic version of the song was performed at Grammy Nominations concert in 2010 for the 53rd Grammy Awards.
 Mars also played the song live at the BBC Radio 1Xtra Live Lounge and at the NBA All-Star Tip Off Pre-Show in January and February 2011, respectively.
 The song was also performed on NBC's Today Show on June 24, 2011.
 A live performance was also done on the French X Factor during the finale of the second season.
 Carolina Frost for the Huffington Post said that Mars at the 2012 Brit Awards "took his poptastic song Just the Way You Are, and gave it a fresh jazzy arrangement."
 Others praised Mars's vocality and confidence with his soulful rendition.

 It was the twelfth song of his debut world tour, The Doo-Wops & Hooligans Tour (2010–12), and was often sung as an encore on the Hooligans in Wondaland Tour (2011).
-It was part of the setlist of his second world tour, The Moonshine Jungle Tour (2013–14) and was also sang on his debut concert residency, Bruno Mars at The Chelsea, Las Vegas (2013–15).
-"Just the Way You Are" was performed as the last song in his set list for his performance at Super Bowl XLVIII halftime show as a Tribute to the United States Armed Forces.
+It was part of the setlist of his second world tour, The Moonshine Jungle Tour (2013–14) and was also sung on his debut concert residency, Bruno Mars at The Chelsea, Las Vegas (2013–15).
+"Just the Way You Are" was performed as his last song at the Super Bowl XLVIII halftime show as a Tribute to the United States Armed Forces.
 In 2017, the singer participated in the "Somos Una Voz" relief initiative concert by singing a Spanish version of "Just the Way You Are".
 On his third tour, the 24K Magic World Tour (2017–18), the track was the fourteenth or fifteenth track of the setlist.
+The track was part of the Bruno Mars Live (2022-2024) setlist.